The Pharma Cold Chain Shield: Blockchain vs Counterfeits

 The solution lies in the convergence of two technologies: DePIN Sensors and Distributed Ledgers.
 We are moving away from 'self-reported' PDF logs to 'self-verifying' data streams.

 In this model, the sensor itself is an identity.
 It writes directly to the chain.
-If a temperature excursion occurs, the smart contract automatically flags the batch as 'Unsafe'—no human intervention required.
+If a temperature excursion occurs, the smart contract automatically flags the batch as 'Unsafe', with no human intervention required.

 Case Study: Insulin Transport